modivilioglu/weather-analysis-and-prediction/Readme.md

 - test the prediction accuracy

 The prediction logic is based on a very simple Linear Regression Model.
-The model is formed from the future Vector, DAY_OF_YEAR and formed on the following basic logic:
+The model is formed from the feature Vector with the variable representing the DAY_OF_YEAR and formed on the following basic logic:

 The closer the days are to the first days of July, the higher the temperatures are.
 The far the days go from the mid year (taken as the 183th DAY_OF_YEAR), the lower the temperatures go.
+So the variable is the distance from the midyear in day-basis.
+1st of January is 182 days away from the mid-year which is the farest day.
 ## Data:

 Data has been fetched from